-In accordance with Governor Polis' new amendment to Executive Order D 2020 044, Colorado Mountain Club trips can travel across the state to access outdoor recreation.
+In accordance with Governor Polis' amendment to Executive Order D 2020 044 (see Appendix VI), Colorado Mountain Club trips can travel across the state to access outdoor recreation.
 Trip leaders must honor all local and county closures.
 Additionally, all CMC members should consider the safety of others when travelling outside their community.